Katrin Cartlidge: Career

+Death and legacy

 Cartlidge died at the age of 41 on 7 September 2002, of complications arising from pneumonia and septicaemia caused by a pheochromocytoma.

-Legacy

 The impact of Cartlidge's sudden death saw the creation of the Katrin Cartlidge Foundation by the trustees Mike Leigh, Peter Gevisser, Simon McBurney, Chris Simon, and Cat Villiers.
 The patrons include Lars von Trier and Cartlidge's sister Michelle.
 Established at the Sarajevo Film Festival, an annual bursary is awarded by "an elected curator, chosen by the (Foundation) Trustees from a wide and eclectic number of Katrin Cartlidge’s friends and colleagues...(to) a new creative voice...
 While the new talent nominated each year will be a filmmaker, it is anticipated that the choices will be as varied and extraordinary as Katrin’s own choice of filmmakers and friends from across the arts."

-Mike Leigh: "She took to the improvisation and character work instantly, easily and with extraordinary commitment and imagination.
+Mike Leigh wrote: "She took to the improvisation and character work instantly, easily and with extraordinary commitment and imagination.
 Other than in the Royal Court Young Peoples Theatre, she had had no formal training, but you would never have guessed it.
-(Drama Centre London turned her down, and that put her off).
+(Drama Centre London turned her down, and that put her off). [...]
 She often talked to me about [a] move into directing.
 I am in no doubt that we have lost not only one of our greatest actors but also one of the most interesting new directors of the future."

-Following her death, British singer Morrissey dedicated a performance of his song "Late Night, Maudlin Street" at the Royal Albert Hall to Cartlidge, describing her as a "brilliant person and fantastic actor".
+Following her death, English singer Morrissey dedicated a performance of his song "Late Night, Maudlin Street" at the Royal Albert Hall to Cartlidge, describing her as a "brilliant person and fantastic actor".

 Tracy Letts dedicated his 2003 play Man from Nebraska to Cartlidge, stating "Man from Nebraska is dedicated to the memory of my dear friend Katrin Cartlidge".